Is it safe to wear contact lenses while showering or sleeping?

 - Wear contacts for the proper length of time.
 Avoid wearing your contacts for longer than the recommended time period.

 So, remove those lenses before going to bed and showering.
-If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Westminster Eyecare Associates in Providence without delay.
+If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Westminster Eyecare Associates Inc. in Providence without delay.

 Who can wear contact lenses?